Mo7amed3bdelghany/Data-structure-and-Alogorithm/README.md

 ### Importance of Algorithms

 Algorithms are fundamental to computer science and programming, as they provide the blueprint for solving problems efficiently and effectively.
 They are essential for tasks ranging from simple calculations to complex data processing in software applications.

+### Is this algorithm good?
+1. correct
+2. Efficient (Time, Space Complexity)
+3. Easy to implement

 ## Introduction to Time Complexity
 ### What is Time Complexity?